lauralwd/azolla_phd_thesis/ai_prompts.md

 > The section on XXXXXXX is too elaborate.
 Draft me a more concise version that keeps the main points.
 >
 > Write output in Markdown like the original text.
 Write one sentence per line and keep all references in the text.
+>
+# rewrite section

+> In your feedback on this phd introduction, you the professor, decide to rewrite a section.
+Specifically the XXXXXXX section.
+>
+> Keep the formatting as we did before, and all the references from the original text.

 # English usage